yikang4570/DLC_FILTER_PIPELINE/README.md

 ### Built With DeepLabCut

-Under the hood, this project is powered by DeepLabCut.
+Under the hood, this project is powered by a custom DeepLabCut-trained model for pose estimation.
+This is theoretically more flexible than using color-thresholding and adjacent methods, but is practically only as viable as the training data allows, hence a road map for integrating your own models is provided below (<a href="#adding-animals-and-backgrounds">)

 * DeepLabCut: [https://github.com/DeepLabCut/DeepLabCut]